 At the end of the 1980s Brian Smith had settled into a comfortable existence, rarely without a gig but without the acclaim which the larger British scene offered.
 And then in 1990, aged 51, he enjoyed the biggest commercial success of his career with the double-platinum Moonlight Sax, which topped the NZ album charts.
 Directly aimed at the MOR market, as opposed to the jazz audience, the album was followed by 1991’s follow-up Moonlight Sax 2, which reached No.2 on the charts.
 Subsequent releases have eschewed mainstream instrumentals in favour of his beloved jazz.

-Brian Smith still regularly performs and records with NZ’s top jazz, pop and rock musicians.
-He remains a regular fixture at NZ jazz festivals, and holds down several teaching posts, including the NZ School of Music.
+Brian Smith still regularly performs and records with New Zealand’s top jazz, pop and rock musicians.
+He remains a regular fixture at New Zealand jazz festivals, and holds down several teaching posts, including the New Zealand School of Music.